-The top 6 reasons it’s important to update your WordPress site regularly
+The top 6 reasons it’s important to implement WordPress updates regularly

 So you’ve got a shiny new WordPress website.
 With all the fancy plugins and themes.
 You paid good money to get an agency to do it all professional-like.
 So why bother updating it?
 It’s all good, right?